Fr3dric0/restful-node/README.md

 4. [Creating Models](#creating-models)

 ## General Description
-The _Express CRUD-API_ is a module built on top of _ExpressJS_, with _mongodb_ as an ORM.
+The _RESTful-node_ is a module built on top of _ExpressJS_, with _mongodb_ as an ORM.
 It's built in Typescript, but is compiled down to `ES2015`.

 > For a basic skeleton, checkout example _basic-server_

-Express CRUD-API focuses heavily on _classes_ and _inheritance_ to provide the features we expect.
+RESTful-node focuses heavily on _classes_ and _inheritance_ to provide the base features.

-A controller is therefore a `class`, with the following methods and linked http-requests and routes:
+A controller is therefore a `class`, with the following methods linked to http-methods and routes:

 - `list` = `GET /`
 - `retrieve` = `GET /:id`